vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 ---
 title: 'Case study: New York City bike share'
-description: Description
+description: >-
+  This chapter gives you an opportunity to apply everything you've learned in the first three chapters to real-world data!
+You'll be working with a database that contains information on millions of individual bike share trips in New York City in 2016, along with the stations the bikes belong to, and daily weather metrics recorded from Central Park of the same time period.

---- type:VideoExercise lang:r xp:50 skills:1 key:b8a7fb0462
+--- type:VideoExercise lang:r xp:50 skills:1 key:7b920ec85c
 ## Introduction to the data

 * Intro Citi Bike database: trips, stations, weather